charles-uno/charles-uno.github.io/_drafts/2022-03-20-fortran-facebook.md

 What do I mean by good logging?
 - Anyone can easily create a new table to store structured data, and easily add a row to that table
 - Anyone can easily tick a counter or timer
-- Anyone can easily build a dashboard from their data
+- Anyone can easily build a dashboard or alert from their data

 - Good logging means other people can triage potential problems with your code.
 If something is wrong, your dashboard will show (1) where the problem is hitting you, and (2) when it started so you can look for what changed. in other words, ownership can be abstracted away from individuals and onto oncall rotations.
 Scalable.
 Less burnout.
 You can take a day off.
 - Good logging means you can see problems sooner.
 Regression in latency or validation rate.
 Solve them during business hours rather than waiting for them to become emergencies